jlevy/og-equity-compensation/README.md

 ### Typical Startup Advisor Equity Levels

-🄳 **Advisors** are people who have extensive or unique experience that can help a company.
+🄳 **Advisors** are people who have extensive or unique experience that help a company in a formal or informal capacity.
-They are often brought on by startups that want additional experience, network, or skills not already on a small team.
+They are often brought on by startups that want a recognized name, experience, access to a network, or skills not already on a small team.
-Sometimes they act as mentors to founders.
+Sometimes advisors act as mentors to founders.

-Startup advisor compensation is usually partly or entirely via equity.
+Startup advisor compensation is usually done partly or entirely via equity.
-Typical equity levels vary depending on the value the advisor brings, the level of their involvement, and the maturity of the company.
+Typical equity levels vary depending on the value the advisor brings, the maturity of the company, and the level of their involvement, which can vary from occasional phone-calls or introductions all the way up to being a kind of part-time, hands-on member of the team.

 Because advisors may not add value for as many years as an employee, a common vesting schedule for an advisor is two years with a three-month cliff.